 Getting a picture of from the above information is useful, but the last bullet point is the most important.
 Knowing what problems your audience has helps you create solutions, and this becomes the basis of your business.

 For example, some of the audience for Web Writers Rock might struggle with understanding SEO techniques for writers.
 This is a problem that is holding them back from gaining SEO clients.
-We provide a quick solution with our SEO for Writers and Bloggers Course.

 Knowing the answers to these profile questions will enable you to create a piece of writing where the audience feels,